 Remembering Gerhard, The Dude Abides

-The two had remained very close and Renee invited Gerhard to join our group of friends who took turns hosting each other at dinner, and in summer spent weekends together in the country at Renee’s house and at ours.
+The two had remained very close and Renee invited Gerhard to join our group of friends who took turns hosting each other at dinner, and who in summer spent weekends together in the country at Renee’s house and at ours.
 (See Comfort Food for Renee)

 And always ready with an amusing challenge, Gerhard once asked us each to draft a message we’d like engraved on our tombstone!